NihaallX/moodify/README.md

 ## Features

 - **Mood Detection**: Input your mood via text or an emoji slider
+- **Spotify Integration**: Connect to your Spotify account for personalized recommendations
 - **Playlist Recommendation**: Get Spotify playlists that match your current mood
 - **Emotional Messages**: Receive supportive or celebratory messages based on your mood
 - **Simple, Clean UI**: Easy-to-use interface with no unnecessary complexity
+- **Secure Authentication**: Using PKCE flow for enhanced security

 ## Tech Stack